uliulus/minesweeper/API-SPEC.md

 ## Revealing a cell

+2 options for revealing a cell, I have to select one:
+* DELETE unrevealed-cell-state (pros: simpler to implement, it does not have body in the request)
+* UPDATE unrevealed-cell, changing the kind (pros, more intuitive)

 In order to reveal a cell, the client has to delete an unrevealed-cell.
 By defining it this way, I don't need to send and parse payload for reveling cells.

 When revealing a cell, if it has a mine, it will exploit.
 Otherwise, the cell is revealed and potentially adjacent cells are revelead as well.